xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Implementation, Benchmark Dataset and Metrics

-\paragraph{Attacker Environment} All penetration testing experiments were executed from a dedicated attacker machine configured as a VMware virtual workstation running Kali Linux 2025 \cite{KaliLinux}.
-Kali was chosen for its comprehensive penetration testing toolkit and compatibility with industry-standard workflows.
-This virtualized attacker host was provisioned with 8 vCPUs, 16 GB RAM, and 120 GB storage, ensuring stable execution of both offensive tools and the \textit{xOffense} multi-agent framework within a single environment.
+All pentest experiments are executed from a dedicated attacker machine configured as a VMware virtual workstation running Kali Linux 2025 \cite{KaliLinux}.
+Kali is chosen for its comprehensive pentest toolkit and compatibility with industry-standard workflows.
+This virtualized attacker host is provisioned with 8 vCPUs, 16 GB RAM, and 120 GB storage, ensuring stable execution of both offensive tools and the \textit{xOffense} multi-agent framework within a single environment.